 Your weight loss is usually fast at the beginning and slows down after a few months.
 Statistically you reach your maximum weight loss after one or one and a half years.
 After that, some patients will gradually gain weight again to a certain degree.
-The average weight loss statistically in the long-term is one-third (1/3) of your current weight for gastric bypass surgery, and a little less for sleeve gastrectomy surgery.
+The average weight loss statistically in the long-term is one-third (1/3) of your current weight for gastric bypass surgery, about one-fourth (1/4) for the sleeve gastrectomy and around 40% with the SADI-S and DS.

-Always try to remember that your new stomach is only 1 to 2 tablespoons in size, and that the opening leaving the stomach is the size of a pencil.
+Always try to remember that your new stomach is small.
 At first, about 1/4 cup or less of food is the most your stomach can hold at one time.
 The rate of advancing to solid foods varies among individuals, depending upon the physician's recommendations, and/or how each person adjusts to the changes in eating habits.
 By three to four months after the operation, many people are eating a wide variety of solid foods; however, some foods may never again be tolerated by some patients.

 You can begin taking chewable vitamins once you are home.
 You need to take an additional iron medication; any multivitamin with iron is acceptable.
 They may be purchased in chewable or liquid form.
-You should also begin taking calcium supplements at 1500 mg of calcium citrate with vitamin D or an equivalent amount of another calcium source.
+You should also begin taking calcium supplements.
 You should also take a vitamin B complex pill.
 You will take medication to prevent stomach ulcers for 6 months.
 You will also take medication to prevent gallstones (in the event your gallbladder had not been removed), because you are at a higher risk to develop gallstones when you lose weight rapidly.